 - Query and export data, then create code for UI data visualization using your preferred data visualization tool like Qlik Sense.

-Note: The screenshot below displays a SQL tool with a Snowflake connector UI setup for working with data.
-This is only one of several tools you can use.

-The new wording:

-- Query and export data, then create code for UI data visualization using your preferred data visualization tool like Qlik Sense.

-Note: The screenshot below displays Snowflake's interface for working with data.
+Note: The following image displays Snowflake's interface for working with data.
 This is only one of several tools you can use.